85dev/kinoba-test/README.md

 Fill in the environment variables in `.env` for API setup and `@latest/.env` for front-end setup.

+For this step, copy paste the .env.example into a .env file

 ### API setup .env

 `TMDB_API_URL` => `https://api.themoviedb.org/3`\